odpi/egeria/open-metadata-implementation/common-services/metadata-security/metadata-security-apis/README.md

 ## Open metadata server security connector interface

 The connector that can be defined for an OMAG Server offers a series of layers of security checks.
-An organization can chose which layers to make use of and which to allow all requests to pass.
+An organization can choose which layers to make use of and which to allow all requests to pass.
 Figure 2 shows the layers:

 ![Figure 2](../docs/layers-of-security-checks.png)